 Goldman Sachs (GS) Outpaces Stock Market Gains: What You Should Know

-Investors might also notice recent changes to analyst estimates for GS.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Any recent changes to analyst estimates for GS should also be noted by investors.
+These revisions help to show the ever-changing nature of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 2.68% lower.
-GS currently has a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 2.68% lower.
+GS is currently a Zacks Rank #3 (Hold).

-Looking at its valuation, GS is holding a Forward P/E ratio of 8.41.
-This represents a discount compared to its industry's average Forward P/E of 12.72.
+Valuation is also important, so investors should note that GS has a Forward P/E ratio of 8.75 right now.
+Its industry sports an average Forward P/E of 12.79, so we one might conclude that GS is trading at a discount comparatively.

-Also, we should mention that GS has a PEG ratio of 0.33.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-GS's industry had an average PEG ratio of 1.33 as of yesterday's close.
+Also, we should mention that GS has a PEG ratio of 0.34.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Financial - Investment Bank stocks are, on average, holding a PEG ratio of 1.3 based on yesterday's closing prices.

 The Financial - Investment Bank industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 55, which puts it in the top 22% of all 250+ industries.
+This group has a Zacks Industry Rank of 43, putting it in the top 17% of all 250+ industries.

 Click to get this free report